BallAerospace/COSMOS/_docs/interfaces.md

 INTERFACE INTERFACE_NAME tcpip_client_interface.rb 8080 8080 10.0 10.0 TEMPLATE 0xA 0xA
 {% endhighlight %}

+See [INTERFACE](/docs/system/#interface) for a description of the INTERFACE keyword.
+See [Interface Modifiers](/docs/system/#interface-modifiers) for a description of the keywords which can follow the INTERFACE keyword.
+Note, TcpipServerInterface processes the [OPTION](/docs/system/#option) modifier.

 ### UDP Interface
 The UDP interface uses UDP packets to send and receive telemetry from the target.